Dem request to allow lawyers to question Barr 'looks like a bit of a stunt': Chris Wallace

 “Members of the Judiciary Committee and elected members of Congress ought to be able to do their job,” Pence said in an interview with Fox News.

 “I served on the Judiciary Committee for 11 years.
-I can recall no occasion where lawyers for the majority of the minority questioned a member of a president's cabinet under either party,” Pence said.
+I can recall no occasion where lawyers for the majority or the minority questioned a member of a president's cabinet under either party,” Pence said.